 The Engineering content follows that of the standard courses offered by the School of Mechanical and Industrial Engineering.
 It includes the Science/Arts compatible first year program which provides a wide range of course options at the end of Year 1.
-The options include, in addition to the BE BA combined program, a BE BSc combined program, a normal BE program, a normal BSc program and a normal BA program.
+The options include, in addition to the BE BA combined program, a BE BSc combined program, a normal BC program and a normal BA program.
 (The Science/Arts compatible first year provides up to 30 Arts credit points towards a BA program.)